gol4ng/stop-dispatcher/README.md

 }
 ```

-A job application (will perfom a task then end)
+A runner application (like http server)

 ```go
 package main